PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 ![Revocable Transaction - Notation](./Revocable_Transaction4.svg)

-Conceptually, the combined up/down facing arrow indicates that the rTXO can be reversed.
+Conceptually, the combined up/down facing chevron indicates that the rTXO can be revoked.

 The locking script for a revocable transaction is: